The blameless blog

 When it comes to CI/CD, the most frequently asked question is whether the CD stands for continuous delivery or deployment.
 The short answer is both.
 Depending on your organization’s existing workflow, you can either opt for continuous delivery or deployment.

-Companies that want some control over the final release should opt for continuous delivery as it allows the QA team to revise everything manually before deployment.
+Companies that want some control over the final release process should opt for continuous delivery as it allows the QA team to revise everything manually before deployment.
 On the other hand, continuous deployment requires a fully automated CI/CD pipeline.
 It works best for companies that want to release features more frequently – daily or hourly.
 Ultimately, a successful product requires continuous testing and continuous monitoring alongside CI/CD.

 Continuous Delivery vs Continuous Deployment